buwilliams/learn-posthog/README.md

 ## A note about learning styles

 Some people like to jump in.
 Some people like to read the docs.
 I'm the later.
-My plan is to spend part of the time accomplishing work given to me and part of the time reading.
+My plan is to spend part of the time accomplishing work given to me and part of the time reading to supplement knowledge gaps.

 ## Things to learn